History of Air New Zealand in Timeline

 2019: Air Nelson and Mount Cook Airline merged into parent's operations

-In late 2019, Air Nelson and Mount Cook Airline were merged into Air New Zealand's operations.
+In late 2019, Air Nelson and Mount Cook Airline were merged into its parent's operations.

 March 2020: Sale of London Heathrow slots

-In March 2020, Air New Zealand sold its London Heathrow slots for USD $27 million to United Airlines.
-The London route was prematurely cancelled in March 2020 due to the COVID-19 pandemic.
+In March 2020 Air New Zealand sold its London Heathrow slots for US$27 million to United Airlines, and the London route was prematurely cancelled due to the COVID-19 pandemic.

-October 2020: Los Angeles to London route discontinued
+October 2020: Planned Discontinuation of Los Angeles to London Route

-In October 2020, Air New Zealand discontinued its Los Angeles to London route as announced the previous year.
+In October 2020, Air New Zealand was planning to discontinue its Los Angeles to London route.

 2020: Flights to London Heathrow stopped

-In 2020, Air New Zealand stopped its flights to London Heathrow altogether due to heavy competition and a lack of demand.
+In 2020, Air New Zealand's flights to London Heathrow stopped due to heavy competition and a lack of demand.

-In June 2022, Air New Zealand announced a major refurbishment of its existing cabins, including a new product called "The Skynest."
+In June 2022, Air New Zealand announced a major refurbishment of its existing cabins, including a new product named "The Skynest".

 September 2022: First flight to New York

-On 17 September 2022, Air New Zealand's first flight took place from Auckland to New York after it was rescheduled due to the COVID-19 pandemic.
+On 17 September 2022, the first flight from Auckland to New York took place, after being rescheduled due to the pandemic.

 In November 2024, Air New Zealand indicated it was "exploring options" for a possible return to London.